What is laryngitis?

 With most cases of laryngitis,

-the air in your home with a humidifier or vaporizer, and drink plenty of
+the air in your home with a humidifier or vaporizer.

-fluids.
-Don't smoke, and stay away from other people’s smoke.
+- Don't smoke.
+And stay away from other people's smoke.

 Chronic laryngitis may need more treatment.
-If you keep getting
+For example, if you keep getting

 laryngitis because of a problem with the way you talk or sing, you may need